Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: RSMA PHY layer Design

 After the message splitting is performed, we move to the process of message combining to form the single common message to be transmitted over the common stream.
 As the common parts of the messages from the two users are independent, one can simply concatenate the $2$-bit common message parts to form the $4$-bit common message by means of any concatenation pattern.

+\begin{remark} In the considered example, the splitting operation is performed by assigning the first $2$ bits to the common stream and the remaining bits to the private stream.
+However, any other splitting pattern can be considered (such as, selecting $2$ bits randomly for the common stream), as long as the message bits are independent and a matching message desplitting operation is performed at the receivers.
+The splitting pattern can also depend on the message structure (for example, if the message bits from the message source are concatenated messages for two separate applications, splitting can be performed to separate these messages into common and private messages), the protocols on the upper layers (MAC and above), or any other criterion imposed by the system design.

-\begin{remark} In the considered example, the combining operation is performed by appending the common message parts from the two users directly, with the common part from user-$1$ representing the first $2$ bits of the new message and the part from user-$2$ representing the last $2$ bits.
+Similarly, the combining operation is performed by appending the common message parts from the two users directly, with the common part from user-$1$ representing the first $2$ bits of the new message and the part from user-$2$ representing the last $2$ bits.
 However, any other combining pattern can be employed as long as the message bits are independent and a matching message decomposing operation is performed at the receivers.
 For example, a comb-like combining operation can be performed, where each bit from one user's message is followed by a bit from the other user's message, or a 1-1 mapping can be performed with a new message set consisting of all $4$-bit messages. \end{remark}

 After the message splitting and the message combining operations are performed, the resulting $4$ bit messages are independently encoded by channel codes of rates $1/2$ to obtain codewords of $8$-bits.
+The channel coding applied on each stream can be performed over the same codebook or different codebooks\footnote{Here, the terminology codebook refers to the set which contains all codewords of a channel code.}, as long as the codebook for the common stream is known by both users and the codebooks for the private streams are known by the corresponding users.
+Similarly, the employed interleavers can be identical or different as long as the interleaver for the common stream is known by both users and the interleavers for the private streams are known by the corresponding users.
 The codewords are then interleaved and modulated by QPSK modulation to obtain the $4$ symbols to be transmitted.

-\begin{remark} The channel coding applied on each stream can be performed over the same codebook or different codebooks\footnote{Here, the terminology codebook refers to the set which contains all codewords of a channel code.}, as long as the codebook for the common stream is known by both users and the codebooks for the private streams are known by the corresponding users.
-Similarly, the employed interleavers can be identical or different as long as the interleaver for the common stream is known by both users and the interleavers for the private streams are known by the corresponding users. \end{remark}

 In Example 2 (Fig.~\ref{fig:tx_example2}), the transmission rate of the common stream and the portion of user-$1$ are increased compared to Example 1.
 Again, the transmitter is allocated $4$ consecutive symbols for transmission and the modulation scheme for transmission is chosen as QPSK.
 In this case, $4$ bits can be transmitted over the common stream to user-$1$, while the number of bits that can be transmitted to user-$2$ stays the same ($2$ bits).
 Consequently, the total number of message bits intended for user-$1$ increases to $8$ bits (this can be verified by multiplying the total sum-rate of user-$1$, $C_{1}+R_{1}=2$ bps/Hz, by the number of transmit symbols).